dxx-rebirth/dxx-rebirth/macOS_Cross_Compilation.markdown

 ## Building dxx-rebirth

 At this point, the prerequisites are in place, and dxx-rebirth can be built.
 Note that the `macos_bundle_libs` depends on a tool (`dylibbundler`) which does not run on non-macOS hosts.
 As a result, builds from this process will depend on libraries existing in locations defined by the MacPorts project.
 However, it is possible to copy the libraries to a macOS host and either package them with `dylibbundler` on that host or run the resulting binary by placing them in the same locations as the MacPorts project does (`/opt/local/lib`).
+The specific location to place libraries on a Mac for `dylibbundler` to pick them up will be irrelevant once [this `dylibbundler` bug](https://github.com/auriamg/macdylibbundler/issues/82) is resolved.

 To build dxx-rebirth, you'll need to know which C++ compiler you built.
 This will look something like `x86_64-apple-darwin21.4-clang++` or `aarch64-apple-darwin21.4-clang++`.
 The `darwin21.4` part may change depending on the SDK you built osxcross with, as each macOS SDK version targets a specific maximum Darwin version and osxcross allows for having multiple concurrent versions installed simultaneously.